opentoyapp/create-release-convention/README.md

 ```

 After running this, the moment you push to the `main` branch, Github Actions will automatically version your project, create release notes, and even generate a `CHANGELOG.md` file.

+## Prerequisites

+Before using this toolkit, you need to set up a `GH_TOKEN` in your Github repository:

+1. Go to your Github account settings
+2. Navigate to Developer settings > Personal access tokens > Tokens (classic)
+3. Generate a new token with `repo` scope
+4. Add the token to your repository's secrets as `GH_TOKEN`